1940

 Late in the day, after Jack took care of some business at the TWA terminal office, they

-returned to the Electra which looked to Roy like a rocket ship, its nose pointed high into the
+returned to the Electra, which looked to Roy like a rocket ship, its nose pointed high into the

 sky.
-Jack started the engines one by one and they took off again soaring into the light of a
+Jack started the engines, one by one, and they took off again, soaring into the light of a

-hypnotic trance staring out the port window.
+hypnotic trance, staring out the port window.
 He imagined he could see all the way to Los

 Angeles and the Pacific Ocean.
 Over the background of the engines he could just barely hear

 Roy watched intently as the ground quickly rose up to meet them.
-The engines nearly silent,
+The engines, nearly silent,

 A milestone in his young life Roy vowed to never forget the experience!
-Now, after 63 years, his
+Now after 63 years his

 Phoenix with the Fryes.
 I filled in details only as I felt appropriate.
 Roy did not mention

-whether there was a TWA co-pilot onboard that day.
-Jack did fly the plane alone, but more than
+whether there was a TWA co-pilot on board that day.
+Jack did fly the plane alone but more than

-later also worked for Howard Hughes.
-In regard to Dolly Schuerman, it was thought this was
+Harriet Appelwick, who later also worked for Howard Hughes.
+In regard to Dolly Schuerman, it

-her first flight and at one time that she was afraid of flying.
-However, recently in 2010, I found
+was thought this was her first flight and at one time that she was afraid of flying, however,

-out that she was certainly not timid about flying with Jack and Helen in their 12A.
-At least
+recently, in 2010, I found out that she was certainly not timid about flying with Jack and Helen

-twice, when the Fryes stopped in Sedona on their way to California, Jack and Helen invited
+Frye in their Lockheeds.
+At least twice, when the Fryes stopped in Sedona, on their way to

-Dolly on board for a flight to the west coast where she would visit her sister.
-It is not known if
+California, Jack and Helen invited Dolly on board for a flight to the west coast, where she would

-she was able to connect with the Fryes for the flight back.
-This would have been complicated as
+visit her sister.
+It is not known if she was able to connect with the Fryes for the flight back.

-Jack's flights were 'oft delayed due to TWA business and as well he would often have to fly
+This would have been complicated as Jack's flights were 'oft delayed due to TWA business, and

-different routes due to business engagements.
+as well he would often have to fly different routes due to business engagements.
+Stories of early

 Roy didn't take any pictures the day he flew to Phoenix

-in the Electra Jr., but he did take one of the best
+in the Electra Jr. but he did take one of the best

 pre-flight photos of the Fryes (together) to have survived